PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## TGs impacted/resource requirements

-The software TG will be responsible for oversight of the planning and delivery of this project.
+The Software TG will be responsible for oversight of the planning and delivery of this project.

 ## OpenHW engineering staff resource plan: requirement and availability